 - 1. To introduce the program for arithmetic functions and the program for sorting, code conversion functions. - 2.
 To enrich the understanding of the program codes to interface with stepper motor. - 3.
 To understand the importance of set speed with actual speed of DC motor by interfacing suitable speed sensors. - 4.
 To introduce the concepts of all the hydraulic, pneumatic and electro pneumatic circuits by using simulation software. - 5.
-To understand the concept of displacement, force and temperature measurement - 6.
-To understand about the controllers
+To understand the concept of displacement, force and temperature measurement. - 6.
+To understand the concept of Computerized data logging system